-The study is focused to analyze the Nepalese VAT system with problem, prospects, and suggestions.
+The study is focused to analyze the Nepalese VAT system with problems, prospects and suggestions

-The main focuses of the study are on the following aspects.
+The main focuses of the study are on the following aspects:

-Why it is necessary to implement VAT in Nepal?

-- Describe replacing taxes from VAT with problems and causes of replacing and the relationship between tax systems and prove of final goods as well as export turnover. - What its contribution in total revenue? - Role of VAT department of government in VAT collection.
+- a.)
+Why is it necessary to implement VAT in Nepal? - b.)
+Describe replacing taxes to VAT with problems and causes of replacing and the relationship between tax system and price of final goods as well as export turnover. - c.)
+What is contribution in total revenue? - d.)
+Role of VAT Department or government in VAT collection.

-1.3 Statement of the Problem
+1.3 Statement of the Problems

-The world is now steeping towards the 21st century.
-But in Nepal, resource mobilization is still poor that does not cover the growing expenditures.
-Because of deficit financing and external loan.
+The world is now stepping towards the 21st century.
+But in Nepal, resource mobilization is still poor that does not cover the growing expenditures because of deficit financing and external loan.

 If we look at a glance to the budgetary system of Nepal, we can find a significant resource gap.
-The financial expenditure of the Nepal Government has been increasing at a faster rate that increasing in revenue.
+The financial expenditure of the Nepal Government has been increasing at a faster rate than increase in revenue.
 Every year the resource gap is increasing at a faster rate due to the slow increase in the rate of revenue to fulfill the expenditure requirement.
+The resource gap was Rs.
+13842.20 million in 1995/96.
+If further widened to Rs.
+17667 million in 1999/2000 in 2001/02 it had become Rs.22940.70 million.
+[Economic survey 2003/04 Ministry of Finance, GON]

-Nepal's lower revenue mobilization is due to the poorly designed and defective tax system where the taxes are less productive, less responsive and distortion.
-It is expected that VAT would be a major instrument of avoid deficit financing.
-In an attempt to reform the existing tax system, the government has planned to adopt a VAT in Nepalese tax system.
-In Nepalese tax structure, sales tax is found to suffer from very low tax base, cascading effect and distortion effect but VAT is considered as the best from of sales tax with merits of self policing, catch up effect, broad base etc. so there is the need of VAT in place of sales tax to mobilize internal resources through effective structure, which is also considered as the optimal solution of resources gap and high dependency on foreign aid.
-In the earlier stage of introduction of VAT in Nepal, it has triggered a lot of debate among the businessmen and government regarding its good and bed effect.
-There have been arising various issues on design of VAT, its administrative operation and applicability and its effects on different segments of society.
-A careful examination of these issue and imperative analysis is necessary to implement VAT successfully its present problems and analyzing future prospects, not only from theoretical aspects but also from the practical experience, which is the subject matter of this study.
+Nepal's lower revenue mobilization is due to the poorly designed and defective tax system where the taxes are less productive, less responsive and distorted.
+It is expected that VAT would be a major instrument to avoid deficit financing.
+In an attempt to reform the existing tax system, the government had adopted VAT in Nepalese tax system.
+In Nepalese tax structure, sales tax was found to suffer from very low tax base, cascading effect and distortion effect but VAT is considered as the best from of sales tax with merits of self policing, catch up effect, broad base etc. So VAT was the best replacement for Sales Tax to mobilize internal resources through effective structure, which is also considered as the optimal solution of resources gap and high dependency on foreign aid.

+In the earlier stage of introduction of VAT in Nepal, it had triggered a lot of debate among the businessmen and government regarding its good and bed effect.
+There had arisen various issues on design of VAT, its administrative operation and applicability and its effects on different segments of society.
+A careful examination of these issue and imperative analysis is necessary to implement VAT successfully in coming days.
+So it is a time to evaluate the Nepalese VAT by identifying its present problems and analyzing future prospects, not only from theoretical aspects but also from the practical experience, which is the subject matter of this study.

-1.4 Objectives of the study
+1.4 Objectives of the Study

-The general framework of the study is to examine the various problems of VAT and suggest the useful alternative solutions to the wide range of these problems.
+The general framework of the study is to examine the various problems of Vat and suggest the useful alternative solutions to the wide range of these problems.
 However, specified objectives of this study are:

-- 1. To identify current problem and analyze future prospects of VAT in Nepal. - 2.
-To examine the importance of VAT in revenue collection. - 3.
-To collect relevant options of businessman, tax officials and consumers on different aspects of VAT. - 4.
-To find out why it is necessary to implement VAT and to evaluate the effectiveness of VAT during the last 9 years of its implementation in Nepal. - 5.
+- a.)
+To identify current problem and future prospects of VAT in Nepal. - b.)
+To examine the importance of VAT in revenue collection. - c) To collect relevant options of businessman, tax officials and consumers on different aspects of VAT. - d) To find out why it is necessary to implement VAT and to evaluate the effectiveness of VAT during the last 10 years of its implementation in Nepal. - e.)
 To suggest remedies and recommendations for successful implementation of VAT in Nepal.

-1.5 Limitation of the Study
+1.5 Limitations of the Study